TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.workspace/microsoft-machinelearning-workspace-manage.md

 ### **Problem with key vault**

-If you are facing issues with the associated key vault, check the following settings:
+If you have issues with the associated key vault, check the following settings:

 - If you regenerated the keys to your datastores, make sure to also update this in the workspace key vault.
-See the following [documentation](https://docs.microsoft.com/azure/machine-learning/how-to-change-storage-access-key) for instructions.
+See the [documentation](https://docs.microsoft.com/azure/machine-learning/how-to-change-storage-access-key) for instructions.
 - If your workspace is behind a private endpoint, make sure your key vault is also behind the same virtual network.

 ### **Problem with container registry**

-If you are facing issues with the associated container registry, check the following settings:
+If you have issues with the associated container registry, check the following settings:

 - If your workspace has no associated container registry, this means that you haven't registered any images yet.
 Container registries are provisioned only after you submit your first run, when the first image is built.
 If you want to have a container registry from the beginning, select this option during workspace provisioning.
 - If your workspace is behind a private endpoint, make sure your container registry is also behind the same virtual network.